FAQ

 default,skip_serializing_if, andinvariants ConstTypeId— compile-time type identifiers that have no meaningful serialized form

-If you're looking for a generic value type that can hold any facet-compatible data, use facet_value::Value.
+If you need a generic value type that can hold any facet-compatible data, use facet_value::Value.

 Usage